haml/haml/README.md

 haml --help
 ~~~

-To use Haml programatically, check out the [YARD documentation](http://haml.info/docs/yardoc/).
+To use Haml programmatically, check out the [YARD documentation](http://haml.info/docs/yardoc/).

 ## Using Haml with Rails